RhysEJF/radical-alignment/concepts/the-density-paradox.md

 **Slow Thought is the norm.** Where the community explicitly rejects network time in favor of thought time, creating different temporal rhythms for different kinds of thinking.

 These archipelagos are not isolated islands.
-They're networked—but sparsely.
+They're networked, but sparsely.

 They maintain bridges to other communities, but those bridges are intentional, moderated, designed to allow translation and contextualization rather than instant synchronization.
 Information flows between islands, but slowly enough that it can be examined, tested, anchored to reality.